Resolution: 4K

 Basically, the C3 performs much like the C2 but with a little added pop and sharpness.
 Which is very good news indeed.
 But what's less good is how it fares next to the Sony A80L.

-Simply put, it's a noticeably more dynamic picture performer, with brighter highlights and stronger blacks (that still retain plenty of dark detail).
-Yet the A80L doesn't lose its authenticity and subtlety, particularly in terms of colours.
+Simply put, the A80L is a noticeably more dynamic picture performer, with brighter highlights and stronger blacks (that still retain plenty of dark detail).
+Yet it doesn't lose its authenticity and subtlety, particularly in terms of colours.
 That makes it an all-gain, no-pain scenario.

 Purists might argue that Sony's Dolby Vision Bright setting isn't 100 per cent authentic, but it's essentially Sony's equivalent of LG's Dolby Vision Cinema Home setting, and when it looks this impressive, who are we to quibble?